Convert MQL4 to MQL5: A Practical Migration Guide for Traders

 mq4-to-mq5 Bridge Script (Community Tool)

-There's a community-built script that uses compatibility header files (like mql4compat.mqh or mq4.mqh) to partially automate conversion right inside MetaTrader 4.
-It wraps MQL4 function calls in compatibility shims, which lets the converted file compile in MT5.
-Success rates are decent for simple indicators (around 65%) but drop a lot for complex EAs.
+There's a community-built script that uses compatibility header files (like mql4compat.mqh) to partially automate conversion inside MetaEditor.
+It wraps MQL4 function calls in compatibility shims so the converted file compiles in MT5.
+Success rates are decent for simple indicators (around 65%) but drop significantly for complex EAs.

 Common Conversion Mistakes to Avoid

-Even seasoned developers trip up on these during an MQL4 to MQL5 migration.
-Here are the ones that cause the most headaches:
+Even experienced developers trip on these during an MQL4 to MQL5 migration:

 - Forgetting

-ArraySetAsSeries()— If you skip this, your price data will show up in reverse order, and your trading signals will be completely off. - Using the old
+ArraySetAsSeries()— Skip this and your price data shows up in reverse order.
+Trading signals will be completely off. - Using the old

-OrderSend()syntax — In MT5, you need to work with aMqlTradeRequeststruct and theCTradeclass.
-The old way just won't compile. - Missing indicator handles — When you call
+OrderSend()syntax — MT5 requiresMqlTradeRequeststructs and theCTradeclass.
+The old way won't compile. - Missing indicator handles — Call

-iMA()(or any indicator), you have to store the handle it returns.
-If you don't, you'll get runtime errors every time. - Assuming hedging mode — MT5 starts in netting mode by default.
-If you want hedging, you have to manually turn it on in your account settings.
+iMA()and don't store the handle?
+You'll get runtime errors on every tick. - Assuming hedging mode — MT5 defaults to netting mode.
+Hedging requires manually turning it on in your account settings.

-- Skipping the Strategy Tester — Just because your code compiles doesn't mean it works.
-Always run a backtest before you go live.
+- Skipping the Strategy Tester — Compiling doesn't mean the logic is correct.
+Always backtest before going live.

-Q: Will my converted EA give exactly the same backtest results?
+▶Will my converted EA produce identical backtest results?

-Not necessarily, and that’s actually a good thing.
-MetaTrader 5 uses a more detailed tick data model than MT4.
-So your backtest numbers will usually differ, but the MT5 results are generally closer to what you’d see in live trading.
+Not necessarily, and that's actually a good thing.
+MT5 uses a more detailed tick data model than MT4, so backtest numbers usually differ.
+MT5 results are generally closer to what you'd see in live trading, making them more reliable for strategy validation.

 Next Steps

-If you're serious about moving your trading tools from MT4 to MT5, converting your MQL4 code to MQL5 is one of the smartest things you can do right now.
-Here's a simple way to get started:
+If you're moving your trading tools from MT4 to MT5, converting your MQL4 code to MQL5 is worth doing now.
+Here's where to start:

-- Take stock of what you have – make a list of every Expert Advisor, indicator, and script you actually use.
-This gives you a clear picture of what needs to be converted.
+- Take stock of what you have — list every Expert Advisor, indicator, and script you use.
+This shows you the full conversion scope.

-- Start with the easy stuff – convert your simpler indicators first.
-That way you get comfortable with the new syntax without getting overwhelmed.
+- Start with the easy stuff — convert simpler indicators first so you get comfortable with the new syntax.

-- Use the Pineify MQL5 Coding Agent – head over to pineify.app/mql5-ai-coding-agent.
-This tool helps you convert your code, and the result compiles and works right away in MT5.
+- Use the Pineify MQL5 Coding Agent — head over to pineify.app/mql5-ai-coding-agent.
+It converts your code and produces compilable results.

-- Test everything – always run a backtest in the MT5 Strategy Tester before you put any converted EA on a live account.
-You want to catch any issues first.
-For more advanced backtesting techniques, see Advanced TradingView Backtesting — the metrics discussed there can also help you evaluate your MT5 strategies.
+- Test everything — run a backtest in the MT5 Strategy Tester before putting any converted EA on a live account.
+For more advanced techniques, see Advanced TradingView Backtesting — the metrics there also apply to MT5 strategies.

-- Get help when you're stuck – the MQL5 community at mql5.com is incredibly helpful.
-Their forum is perfect for edge cases and debugging questions.
+- Get help when you're stuck — the MQL5 community at mql5.com is useful for edge cases and debugging questions.

-Already tried converting and ran into errors?
-Drop a comment below with the specific error message and which part of your code is causing it.
-The community (and tools like the one above) can help you sort it out quickly.
+Already tried converting and hit errors?
+Drop a comment below with the specific error message and which part of your code is failing.